dwyl/learn-dart/README.md

 ```

 A type name can be used to create variables.
-On this example `a` is declare with the type `int`,
+In this example `a` is declared with the type `int`,
 then the value `42` is assigned to `a`.
-On the last line another int value is assinged to `a`.
+On the last line `a` is assigned a new `int` value.

-It is also possible to declare and assign at the same time the variable:
+It is also possible to declare and assign a value to a variable at the same time:

 ```dart
 int a = 42;